Federal Wage Law: The Fair Labor Standards Act

 - Youths 16 years and older may perform any job, whether hazardous or not, for unlimited hours;

-The FLSA requires employers to keep records on wages, hours, and other items, as specified in Department of Labor recordkeeping regulations.
+The FLSA requires employers to keep records on wages, hours, and other items.
 Most of the information is of the kind generally maintained by employers in ordinary business practice and in compliance with other laws and regulations.
 The records do not have to be kept in any particular form and time clocks need not be used.
 With respect to an employee subject to the minimum wage provisions or both the minimum wage and overtime pay provisions, the following records must be kept:

 Records required for exempt employees differ from those for nonexempt workers.
 Special information is required for homeworkers, for employees working under uncommon pay arrangements, for employees to whom lodging or other facilities are furnished, and for employees receiving remedial education.

-Wage-Hour's enforcement of FLSA is carried out by investigators stationed across the U.S. As Wage-Hour's authorized representatives, they conduct investigations and gather data on wages, hours, and other employment conditions or practices, in order to determine compliance with the law.
+The Wage and Hour Division's authorized representatives conduct investigations and gather data on wages, hours, and other employment conditions or practices, in order to determine compliance with the law.
 Where violations are found, they also may recommend changes in employment practices to bring an employer into compliance.

-Employers who willfully or repeatedly violate the minimum wage or overtime pay requirements are subject to a civil money penalty of up to $1,000 for each such violation.
+Employers who willfully or repeatedly violate the minimum wage or overtime pay requirements are subject to a civil money penalty.

 Recovery of Back Wages